rps-code/hover-cursor/README.md

 | **icon**            | The icon to display in the markup (e.g. `fa-solid fa-volume-high`)                        | ''      | ❌        |
 | **toggledIcon**     | The icon to toggle to after the target element (class) is clicked                         | ''      | ❌        |
 | **toggledFunction** | A callback function after the user clicked for custom functionality on click              | null    | ❌        |

+## 🛣️ Roadmap (TODO)

+-   Add in option to change the vertical snap position as well as horizontal
+-   Optimise build process & update build tools
+-   Add option to change the speed of transitions through parameters

 ## 💎 Contribution